beginning of content

 Key facts

-• Dust storms happen when strong winds blow dust and soil into the air.
+• Dust storms happen when strong winds blow dust, soil, sand and tiny germs into the air.

 What is a dust storm?